Paying Your Respects at the Flight 93 National Memorial in Somerset County

 Overall, the visitor center is fairly basic, but incredibly well done.
 Fortunately, there are tissue boxes scattered throughout the center as its hard to leave with dry eyes.

 The second section of the memorial is the crash site down below the visitor center.
-There are two half-mile trails that lead down to the crash site.
-These can be made into a one-mile loop hike for those that want to walk.
+There are two trails that lead down to the crash site: one that’s roughly a mile in length and another that’s three-fourths of a mile.
+These can be made into a two-mile loop hike for those that want to walk.
 It’s also possible to drive to the bottom area and greatly shorten the walk.

 If you visited the Flight 93 National Memorial prior to September 2015, this lower area was the complete memorial.
 Here a few placards tell the story of the crash and the men and women aboard the plane.